praveenjuge/praveenjuge/content/blog/install-tailwind-on-hugo/index.md

 ## Limitations

-You have to run the final production site with node env for proper purgecss to happen in production.
+You have to run the final production site with node env for proper purge to happen in production.

 ```sh
 NODE_ENV=production hugo
 ```

-And the build speed seems to suffer a lot by adding all this.
-So, let me know if there are any better ways for approaching this.
+That's all, tailwind css is integrated into your hugo site!